 Day - 1

-Location: Dubrovnik - Dobro Dosli!
+Location: Dubrovnik - Dobro dosli!
 Welcome to Croatia.
 Your adventure begins with a welcome meeting at 6 pm tonight in Dubrovnik – the undisputed jewel of the Dalmatian Coast.
 With the sparkling water of the Adriatic in the background, this city is full of character and can be easily covered on foot.
 If you arrive early, maybe visit the Church of St Blaise, take a cable car to Mount Srd or discover Game of Thrones filming locations.
 After your meeting, maybe find a local restaurant for dinner and get to know your fellow travellers.

 Day - 2